ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/composite_indices/promising_prospects.md

 ## Text
-Young people brought up in London, Surrey and Sussex, Bedfordshire and Hertfordshire, and North Yorkshire tend to have the best prospects.
+Young people brought up in London, Surrey and Sussex, Bedfordshire and Hertfordshire, and North Yorkshire tend to have the best prospects in terms of attaining higher qualifications, higher earnings and a professional job.

-Young people brought up in more rural or remote areas, and in some former industrial areas, tend to have worse prospects.
+Young people brought up in more rural or remote areas, and in some former industrial areas, tend to have worse prospects in terms of attaining higher qualifications, higher earnings and a professional job.

 Prospects for young people may be different within these broad areas – particularly in regions like North Yorkshire, which contains both remote rural and urban areas.